 - Télémagino - a French-language cable channel that also targets preschoolers.
 Launched on July 5, 2010 as "Playhouse Disney Télé".

-- Family CHRGD - A cable channel that basically airs all of Family's boy-skewed programming, along with some exclusive series of its own.
+- WildBrainTV - A cable channel that basically airs all of Family's boy-skewed programming, along with some exclusive series of its own.
 In its early years, CHRGD also maintained a weekend morning block on Family.
-Launched on June 1, 2011 as the first Canadian incarnation of Disney XD.
+Launched on June 1, 2011 as the first Canadian incarnation of Disney XD, and then relaunched as Family CHRGD in October 2015 before receiving its current name in March 2022.

 Live-Action TV (premiere dates and production companies are in brackets)